Skip to main content

 Free: Incident Response Plan Template

-12-page IR plan template built for mid-market firms including construction GCs.
-Covers roles, escalation paths, project-specific communication templates (owner notification, subcontractor holds), and regulatory notification timelines.
-83% of construction firms have no documented IR plan.
+12-page IR plan template built for GCs.
+Covers roles, escalation paths, project-specific communication templates (owner notification, subcontractor holds), CISA/CIRCIA notification timelines.
+83% of GCs have no documented IR plan.

 Download Free →